dasisdormax/csgo-multiserver/README.md

 #### Steps for the individual user

 Note that individual servers are called _instances_.
-These can share a large amount of files and assets with the base installation, but have their own configurations.
+These share most of the files (like maps, textures, etc.) with the base installation, but can have their own configurations.

 It is, though, not required to create a separate instance if you do not intend to run more than one server on the machine.
 If you omit the instance parameter `@instance-name`, the base installation will be selected by default.

 1. If this is the first time the script is used on the current account, type `csgo-server` and follow the instructions to import the configuration from the admin.
-2. (If applicable) Create your own instance (fork off the selected base installation) named _myinstance_ using `csgo-server @myinstance create`.
+2. (If applicable) Create your own instance (a fork of the base installation) named _myinstance_ using `csgo-server @myinstance create`.
 3. Manage mods/addons using `csgo-server @myinstance manage`